whage/thesis/thesis.md

 ```

 The above code is valid, because `x` and `y` are two distinct owners with two distinct values.
 The same rules apply for passing a value to a function.
-It will either move or copy the value just as assigmnent does.
+It will either move or copy the value just as assignment does.
-In case of a move, the ownership of the value is transferred to the function's local variable tha was declared as its input
+In case of a move, the ownership of the value is transferred to the function's local variable that was declared as its input
 parameter.
 This means that if we don't also return it from the function (even if it doesn't modify it) then we lose
 the value in the outer scope where we called the function.
 This is where references and the concept of "borrowing" come in.

-Borrowing is he action of creating a reference.
+Borrowing is the action of creating a reference.
 References allow us to refer to a value without taking ownership of it:

 ```rust
 fn calculate_length(s: &String) -> usize {